00surya/EasyImageUpload/README.md

 ```
 - `headers` (required): An object containing custom headers to be sent with the image uploading API request.

+Note: The `setDeleteImageAPIURL`, `setPostImageAPIURL`, `setDeleteImageHeaders`, and `setPostImageHeaders` methods must be called before any image upload or deletion operations take place to ensure proper configuration of the EasyImageUpload.

 API Response Format
 The image upload API is expected to respond in JSON format with the following structure:
 ```html